 - Follow the path around the far end of the lake, crossing two outflows.
-Go straight across a car park onto a paved path through a small garden area, finally joining the Wandle Trail.
+Go straight across a car park onto a paved path through a small garden area, now on the Wandle Trail.

-- Do not follow a Wandle Trail signpost pointing along Butter Hill to the right of the pub (this is for a short cut bypassing Carshalton); instead go past the front of the pub and a convenience store, then turn right into Westcroft Road.
+- Do not follow a Wandle Trail signpost pointing along Butter Hill to the right of the pub (this is for a short cut bypassing Carshalton); instead veer left past the front of the pub and a convenience store, then turn right into Westcroft Road.

 The Grove and its ornamental garden were acquired by the local council in 1924 and the park opened to the public a few years later.

 - Keep ahead along a tarmac path, aiming for the far left-hand corner of the park.
-Pass to the left of a children's playground and follow a short driveway between houses down to Carshalton Ponds, with the imposing All Saints church on the A232 (Carshalton High Street) off to the left.
+In this corner pass to the left of a children's playground and follow a short driveway between houses down to Carshalton Ponds, with the imposing All Saints church on the A232 (Carshalton High Street) off to the left.

-- Go a short way along the right-hand side of the Lower Pond.
-Unless you want to detour to the Honeywood Museum (on the far side of the Upper Pond, across the B277), turn right in front of the stone Leoni Bridge.
+Go along the right-hand side of the Lower Pond.
+Unless you want to take a short cut, continue across the stone Leoni Bridge.